We Are Workers’ Lawyers.

 Until 1986, Iowa included:

-Two cows, two calves, fifty sheep, six stands of bees, poultry to the value of one hundred dollars, five hogs, and all pigs under six months of age, together with the feed for all exempt animals for six months.
+Two cows, two calves, fifty sheep, six stands of bees, poultry to the value of one hundred dollars, five hogs and all pigs under six months of age, together with the feed for all exempt animals for six months.

 and

-If the debtor is engaged in farming, a team consisting of not more than two horses or mules or two yokes of cattle, and the wagon or other vehicle, with the proper harness or tackle, or other necessary husbandry implements, or a combination of these.
+If the debtor is engaged in farming, a team consisting of not more than two horses or mules or two yokes of cattle and the wagon or other vehicle, with the proper harness or tackle or other necessary husbandry implements or a combination of these.

-Exempt Property in Iowa Today
+Exempt Property In Iowa Today

-Now, the list includes a wedding/engagement ring, up to $2,000 in jewelry, a shotgun and either a rifle or a musket, up to $1,000 worth of a private library (family bibles, portraits, books, pictures and paintings), limited farming property if engaged in agriculture, and $7,000 worth of personal effects:
+Now, the list includes a wedding/engagement ring, up to $2,000 in jewelry, a shotgun and either a rifle or a musket, up to $1,000 worth of a private library (family bibles, portraits, books, pictures and paintings), limited farming property if engaged in agriculture and $7,000 worth of personal effects:

 What are the requirements for executing a valid will?